 Could the Hastings and St Leonards Foreshore Charitable Trust have been the saviour of the bid to keep Hastings Pier in community ownership?

-There was a group of local people who certainly thought so even launched a petition that called for: “…the Foreshore Trust to meet with Hastings Pier administrators to consider purchasing Hastings Pier.”
+There was a group of local people who certainly thought so and even launched a petition that called for: “…the Foreshore Trust to meet with Hastings Pier administrators to consider purchasing Hastings Pier.”

 So what is the Foreshore Trust?